• Skip to primary navigation

 • Cook the Steaks: In a frying pan, on medium heat, heat the oil, then add the steak right before it smokes.
 Sear continuously on all sides for one minute until it reaches the desired temperature.
 Then, remove them and rest them in a warm area before cutting.

 • Prepare the Vegetables: Combine the potatoes, broccoli, carrots, salt, pepper, and oil in a large mixing bowl and toss.
-Then, spread the vegetables evenly on a parchment paper layered sheet pan and roast for 20 minutes, tossing halfway through.
+Then, spread the vegetables evenly on a parchment paper-lined sheet pan and roast for 20 minutes, tossing halfway through.

 • Finish the Roasted Vegetables: Put roasted vegetables in a large, clean mixing bowl and toss with the grated cheese and chopped rosemary.